-“We have fantastic suppliers in Montevideo, in Piraeus, Greece where we buy superb fish, and we even had a fruit and vegetable man in Port Stanley in the Falkland Islands, where we will be returning in January next year.
+“We have fantastic suppliers in Montevideo, in Piraeus, Greece where we buy superb fish, and we even had a fruit and vegetable man in Port Stanley in the Falkland Islands, when we sailed there in January 2016.
 It does mean a lot of travelling for me – well, someone’s got to do it!”

 Provenance is key

 Provenance is a foodie buzzword and key for Terry and our chefs.
 Some 40% of all the fruit and vegetables consumed on board are from UK growers whom Terry has met personally.